nsekhon1991/discharge/README.md

 Provided here is the code written by N Sekhon.
 It describes the different data cleaning and statistical tests conducted in the manuscript.
 Data filed required can be found here:

-Please contact natasha_sekhon@brown.edu with any questions
+Please contact natasha_sekhon@brown.edu with any questions.